Kareena Kapoor Khan: We have to have gumption as an actor

-Kareena Kapoor Khan, who was last seen onscreen in Veere Di Wedding, says that actors or actresses have to have the gumption to do whatever they feel like doing irrespective of any medium
+Kareena Kapoor Khan, who was last seen onscreen in Veere Di Wedding", says that actors or actresses have to have the gumption to do whatever they feel like doing irrespective of any medium.
+Kareena was interacting with the media when she launched her radio show titled "What Women Want with Kareena Kapoor Khan" on Ishq 104.8 FM on Tuesday in Mumbai.

 "I think actor's colour, shape or size, nothing matters.
 If you are putting your best effort then your hard work and talent will succeed and we are building up to that."

-Asked whether the film industry is giving a secure environment to women in the workplace, she said, "Of course that's what we want.
-We are openly having a conversation today.
+Asked whether the film industry is giving a secure environment to women at the work place, she said, "Of course that's what we want.
+We are openly having conversation today.
 The fact that so many women have come out and spoken, I think that's a start.

 "In fact, earlier people haven't spoken for years and today people have come forward so, I really appreciate those women who had the courage to stand up and talk because that is going to help all of us to change our workplace and to give ourselves security."